Google, Gmail, Analytics & Sheets Down For Users Across The Globe

 Google is down for users across the globe this morning.
-If you cannot access your Gmail account, Google sheets, Google Analytics, or any other service provided by Google, this is the reason.
+If you cannot access your Gmail account, Google Sheets, Google Analytics, or any other service provided by Google, this is the reason.
 According to Down Detector, reports of an outage started pouring just after 11 a.m.
 Eastern.
 The site’s Live Outage Map shows the majority of reports coming in from the United States, specifically in areas in the south, like Florida.

 Additional services that appear to be impacted by this outage include YouTube, Google Voice, Spotify, and YouTubeTV.

-For many people, using Google apps on a day-to-day is essential for business.
+For many people, using Google apps on a day-to-day basis is essential for business.
 As millions of people are currently home from works and kids are home from school as a result of the coronavirus pandemic, using Google and its functions have become a critical tool for home learning, communication, and more.

 Among the Google properties affected are Hangouts and Google Classroom.
 Both assets became important pieces of the distance learning model, connecting students and educators, in the midst of school shutdowns.
 While it’s unknown if this increased usage of these and other Google products are responsible for the current outage, the downtime is obviously disrupting lessons and communication between teachers and pupils.